ykpivot/concourse-pcf-usage-report/README.md

 # PCF Usage Report producer - a Concourse pipeline sample

-Pivotal Cloud Foundry provides a set of [application usage collection APIs](http://docs.pivotal.io/pivotalcf/1-8/opsguide/accounting-report.html#cf-cli) that can be used to retrieve and compile applications and services usage of all organizations and spaces defined in a deployment.
+Pivotal Cloud Foundry (PCF) provides a set of [accounting report APIs](http://docs.pivotal.io/pivotalcf/1-8/opsguide/accounting-report.html#cf-cli) that can be used to retrieve and compile applications and services usage data of all organizations and spaces of a PCF deployment.

-This sample Concourse pipeline leverages the [PCF app usage API](http://docs.pivotal.io/pivotalcf/1-8/opsguide/accounting-report.html#cf-cli) along with the standard open source [Cloud Foundry APIs](https://apidocs.cloudfoundry.org/) to collect and consolidate a PCF usage report in JSON format.
+This sample Concourse pipeline leverages the [PCF accounting report API](http://docs.pivotal.io/pivotalcf/1-8/opsguide/accounting-report.html#cf-cli) along with the standard open source [Cloud Foundry APIs](https://apidocs.cloudfoundry.org/) to collect usage data for all organizations in a PCF deployment and consolidate it into a single output report.

-The pipeline uses Node.js scripts under-the-covers and can be easily tweaked and customized for your organization needs in terms of how the report is built and results calculated.
+The pipeline's scripts can be easily tweaked and customized for each deployment's needs in terms of how the report is built and results calculated (see section _"Customizing the pipeline"_ below).

 A placeholder step is provided for the produced JSON report to be fed into a billing system.